top of page

 • Private income

-Although admission is not based on ability to pay, residents are expected to pursue the entitlements available in order to pay for their residential care and treatment.
-A sliding fee scale is available for those who privately pay.
+Although admission is not based on ability to pay, residents are expected to pursue the entitlements available to them in order to pay for their residential care and treatment.

 Charles Street Residence

-Our supervised community residence serves those with substance use disorders, including those with co-occurring mental health concerns.
-The residence serves as a support for those transitioning toward independent community living from higher levels of care.
+Our supervised halfway house serves those with substance use disorders.
+The residence serves as a support for those transitioning toward independent, community-based living from higher levels of care.

 Participation

 Residents work closely with a Residential Advisor who will assist them toward independent living.
-A recovery plan is created to assist Individuals with achieving individually-determined goals.
+A treatment plan is created to assist residents with achieving individually-determined goals.

 Length of Stay

-Length of stay is determined on an individual basis.
-Although this varies, a typical stay is 6-12 months.
+Length of stay is determined on an individual basis and, although this varies, a typical stay is 6-12 months.

 Program Expectations

-Residents engage and participate in recovery planning, outpatient treatment for substance use and, when appropriate, mental health treatment.
-Residents are expected to abstain from alcohol, tobacco, and other drugs not prescribed to them by their Health Care Practitioner.
+Residents engage and participate in treatment planning, outpatient treatment for substance use and, when appropriate, mental health treatment.
+Residents are expected to abstain from alcohol, tobacco, and other drugs not prescribed to them by their health care practitioner.
 Residents must be willing and able to live in a group setting and are expected to be courteous and respectful of one another.

 bottom of page